slinkp/inheritance_talk/slides.rst

   So existing inheritance hierarchy tends to encourage more inheritance, because it's easier than puzzling out how to do without it.

-  Next time I'll try the reference.
+  Next time I'll try the reference (option 2).

 ----